sudocode-ai/sudopod/self-host.md

 Check if you can use config for terraform state management

 1. Go to `console.cloud.google.com` and create a new GCP project
+2. Set gcloud project to corresponding project, e.g. `gcloud config set project sudopod-e2b`
-2. Create `.env.prod`, `.env.staging`, or `.env.dev` from [`.env.template`](.env.template).
+3. Create `.env.prod`, `.env.staging`, or `.env.dev` from [`.env.template`](.env.template).
 You can pick any of them.
 Make sure to fill in the values.
 All are required.
-3. Run `make switch-env ENV={prod,staging,dev}` to start using your env
+4. Run `make switch-env ENV={prod,staging,dev}` to start using your env
-4. Run `make login-gcloud` to login to `gcloud`
+5. Run `make login-gcloud` to login to `gcloud`
-5. Run `
-make init`.
+6. Run `make init`.
 If this errors, run it a second time--it's due to a race condition on Terraform enabling API access for the various GCP services; this can take several seconds.
 A full list of services that will be enabled for API access:
    - [Secret Manager API](https://console.cloud.google.com/apis/library/secretmanager.googleapis.com)
    - [Certificate Manager API](https://console.cloud.google.com/apis/library/certificatemanager.googleapis.com)
    - [Compute Engine API](https://console.cloud.google.com/apis/library/compute.googleapis.com)